vishal775/Amazon-price-alert/README.md

 **Version 1.0.0**

 # Chrome Driver:
-Download Chrome Driver https://chromedriver.chromium.org/downloads by checking the version of the chrome you are using chrome://settings/help.
+Download Chrome Driver https://chromedriver.chromium.org/downloads by checking the version of the chrome using chrome://settings/help by pasting this URL in your Chrome.

 After Download extract in Local Disc C if possible or any other Local Disc.